featurepeek/marketing-website/content/blog/the-subtle-art-of-giving-great-code-reviews/index.md

 1. Agree a definition of 'good code' with your team.
 This might include formatting, commenting, security considerations or other considerations unique to your industry or team.
-It should also include a summary of how to make a pull request that can be reviewed quickly — [see our guide to better pull requests here](/blog/why-are-so-many-orgs-slow-to-approve-pull-requests/#how-can-you-speed-up-pull-requests).
+Use a [linter](https://github.com/eslint/eslint) if you aren't already.
+It should also include a summary of how to make a pull request that can be reviewed quickly — [see our guide to authoring better pull requests](/blog/why-are-so-many-orgs-slow-to-approve-pull-requests/#how-can-you-speed-up-pull-requests).
 2. Include a 'good code' checklist in every pull request.
 The submitter must complete this pull request.
 3. The reviewer should check the code to ensure this checklist is accurately completed.